CONTENTS | UP | DARK | HOME

 1.2.
 Activism Options Depend On Intelligence, Talents, Personality, Etc

-What else can talentless low-IQ people do, when they still want to do activism, yet have low intelligence?
-Most often, they tend to do mindless protesting like idiots, or talking to people because that’s how or what works best with their emotions, especially when their emotions are caught by the parasitic activism that they were pursuing, etc. Some somewhat smarter people may write a blog that some people look at, but their activism outreach is still limited by their intelligence and abilities.
+What else can talentless low-IQ people do, when still want to be activists, yet have low intelligence?
+Most often, they tend to do mindless protesting like the idiots they are.
+Or they may just talk to people, which can be effective for converting people one-on-one, but has low impact on greater populations compared to other strategies.
+These actions work well with their emotions, especially when their emotions are captured by the parasitic memes that they were pursuing, etc. Some somewhat smarter people may write a blog that some people read and share, but their activism outreach is still limited by their intelligence and abilities.

 More capable people are often able to do more effective and farther-reaching activism.
 They tend to write books, run YouTube channels, speak on college campuses and public events, and they tend to be public figure is that many people know about.
 What I’m trying to get out of here is that the activism that any person is capable doing depends on their intelligence and their skills.